QuivrHQ/quivr/README.md

   # docker compose -f docker-compose-ollama.yml up --build  # Only if using Ollama.
 You need to run `ollama run llama2` first.
   ```

+  If you are a developer, you can run the project in development mode with the following command:  `docker compose -f docker-compose-dev.yml up --build`

 - **Step 5**: Login to the app

   You can now sign in to the app with your new user.
 You can access the app at [http://localhost:3000/login](http://localhost:3000/login).